Evaluation of Transfer Credits

 The university shall accept three semester units of credit for approved College Level Examination Program examinations, subject to minimum passing scores, provided the examination was not taken previously within one calendar year and that degree credit has not been granted for previous coursework at the equivalent or at a more advanced level than for the examination in question.

 Cal State Fullerton may be able to grant additional credit or advanced standing based upon CLEP examination results.
-Contact the Office of Admissions for additional information, or visit the following website for listings of approved exams: admissions.fullerton.edu/prospectivestudent/articulation.php.
+Contact Registration and Records for additional information and for listings of approved exams.

 Credit by Advanced Placement Chart